2025 Czech government Bitcoin scandal

+The 2025 Czech government Bitcoin scandal was a scandal in the Czech Republic that involved a donation of 468 Bitcoins to the country's Ministry of Justice.
+The Czech daily newspaper, Deník N, reported that the Minister of Justice, Pavel Blažek, accepted the donation from Tomáš Jiřikovský, which was worth one billion Czech koruna at the time (approximately $45,000,000 USD).
+Jiřikovský had previously been convicted of embezzlement, drug trafficking, and illegal possession of weapons in 2017.

+After Jiřikovský's early release from prison in 2021, he attempted to recover the Bitcoin wallets.
+In 2023, he hired a lawyer acquainted with the Justice Minister, hoping to recover the seized devices containing the wallets.
+Deník N reported the suspicious bitcoin transfer to the Czech Ministry of Justice in 2025.
+The Ministry was notified by the donor's lawyer on 26 May 2025, that the bitcoin had been seized.

+Pavel Blažek, a member of the Civic Democratic Party, subsequently resigned on 31 May 2025.
+Blažek stated that he approved the donation without verifying its origin but denied that his actions were illegal.
+The donation was not returned to Jiříkovský.

+On 18 June 2025, 98 of the 192 members of the Parliament voted to oppose a no-confidence motion against the government of Prime Minister Petr Fiala, which was filed by the opposition party ANO 2011.
+This was the fourth no-confidence vote survived by the Fiala government since entering power in 2021.

 Background

-The controversy centers around a donation of 468 Bitcoins made to the Czech Ministry of Justice by Tomáš Jiříkovský, a convicted criminal known for operating the dark web marketplace Sheep Marketplace, which was used for illegal transactions.
+The controversy concerns a donation made to the Czech Ministry of Justice by Tomáš Jiříkovský, a convicted criminal who operated the dark web marketplace known as the Sheep Marketplace, which was used for illegal transactions.
 Jiříkovský was convicted in 2017 for offenses including embezzlement, drug trafficking, and illegal arms possession.
-After his release from prison in 2021, he sought to reclaim the Bitcoin seized during his arrest.
-Later, he donated a portion of these assets to the Ministry of Justice.
+After his early release from prison in 2021, he sought to reclaim the bitcoin that had been seized during his arrest.
+Later, he donated 30% of these assets to the Ministry of Justice.

 Public disclosure

+Sequence diagram illustrating the escrow transaction model involving Tomáš Jiřikovský, based on investigation of Czech Television.

 The case was uncovered by Zdislava Pokorná from Deník N, who published an article on 28 May 2025 listing Tomáš Jiřikovský among the wealthiest Czechs, with an estimated net worth of approximately two billion Czech koruna (CZK).
-Jiřikovský was released from prison in 2021 after serving part of a nine-year sentence for embezzlement, illegal arms possession, and drug trafficking.
-He operated Sheep Marketplace, a darknet platform for drug sales, facilitating transactions involving various illicit substances.
-Sheep Marketplace used Bitcoin as currency, which kept vendors and consumers pseudonymous.
-Jiřikovský turned a substantial profit through commission on each transaction.
-While running the marketplace, he was defrauded of 5,400 Bitcoins by Nathan Gibson and Sean Mackert, who exploited a vulnerability in the marketplace's source code.
-In December 2013, they managed to steal nearly 841 Bitcoins from buyers and sellers on the platform, equivalent to over 16 million Czech koruna at that time, which adjusted for inflation would amount to around 22-24 million Czech crowns in 2025.
+Sheep Marketplace, operated by Jiřikovský, used bitcoin as currency to keep vendors and consumers pseudonymous.
+Jiřikovský earned substantial profits through commissions of each transaction.
+While running the marketplace, he was defrauded of 5,400 bitcoins by Nathan Gibson and Sean Mackert, who exploited a vulnerability in the marketplace's source code.
+In December 2013, they managed to steal nearly 841 bitcoins from buyers and sellers on the platform, the equivalent of over 16 million Czech koruna at that time, or around 22–24 million Czech koruna in 2025.